Active clubs: Sweden

 Local groups established themselves in Sweden in 2023, under the names Gym XIV and Aktivklubb Sverige.
 The emergence of these groups coincided with the decrease of members in the Nordic Resistance Movement who consist of similar demographics.
-Active Club members have multiple times been aggressive against participants at Pride events in Sweden.
-An investigation by Expo identified approximately 80 members of Swedish Active Clubs, of which more than half had a criminal record, some of which included assault, illegal threats or incitement to ethnic or racial hatred.
+Active club members have multiple times been aggressive against participants at Pride events in Sweden.
+An investigation by Expo identified approximately 80 members of Swedish active clubs, of which more than half had a criminal record, some of which included assault, illegal threats or incitement to ethnic or racial hatred.

 Aktivklubb Sverige was in the news again in July 2025 when an Expo investigation found that Sweden's Migration Minister Johan Forssell's son was active in the neo-Nazi group.

 In October 2025 the prosecutor brought charges against four men aged 20 to 24 in connection with a wave of violence that occurred in Stockholm in August.
-According to the prosecutor, the acts were motivated by racism, and each of the accused is linked to the activities of the Swedish branch of the Active Club.
+According to the prosecutor, the acts were motivated by racism, and each of the accused is linked to the activities of the Swedish active club branch.
 Oliver Sima Petrell, Olof Pantzar, Casper Englund and Joey Greven received sentences ranging from three years to three years and six months.